 My first exposure to the word siphon was in some old movie in which the outlaw characters were siphoning gas so they could continue their getaway.
 Little did I know that some day, I would be using that process in a more noble way—in ceramics!
 Siphoning is a skill that potters who are interested in using terra sigillata need to learn.
 Learning how to siphon allows potters to extract the “good stuff”—the terra sig—out of a settled mixture of clay, water, and a deflocculant.

-In today’s post, an excerpt from our brand new release Terra Sigillata: Contemporary Techniques, Rhonda Willers explains how to siphon terra sigillata. –Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from Terra Sigillata: Contemporary Techniques, Rhonda Willers explains how to siphon terra sigillata. –Jennifer Poellot Harnetty, editor.

 Siphon Definition: A tube used to convey liquid upwards from a reservoir and then down to a lower level of its own accord (without a pump).
 Once the liquid has been forced into the tube, typically by suction or immersion, flow continues unaided.